-1.5 Pupils come mainly from a range of professional and business backgrounds in Shropshire; around half of the boarders come from overseas with a wide range of countries represented.
-Nationally standardised test data provided by the school indicate that the ability of the pupils in the senior school is above average and in the sixth form it is broadly average.
-The school has identified 108 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and specific learning difficulties, 52 of whom receive additional specialist help.
-One pupil in the school has an education, health and care (EHC) plan.
-English is an additional language (EAL) for 54 pupils, 40 of whom are supported by tuition in small groups or individually.
-The curriculum is modified for those pupils identified by the school as the most able.
+1.5 Pupils come from families with a range of professional and ethnic backgrounds, and include a number of international boarders.
+Nationally standardised test data provided by the school indicate that the ability of the pupils is above average.
+The school has identified 86 pupils as having special educational needs and/or disabilities (SEND), which include dyslexia and other conditions, 29 of whom receive additional specialist help.
+No pupil in the school has an education, health and care (EHC) plan.
+English is an additional language (EAL) for 74 pupils, whose needs are supported by their classroom teachers.
+Data used by the school have identified 93 pupils as being the most able in the school's population, and the curriculum is modified for them and for 14 other pupils because of their special talents in areas such as music, sport, drama and art.